 About the Project

 Council bought the Springvale Road site from the state government in mid-2015, with a commitment to retain the land for the continued enjoyment and benefit of the entire Whitehorse community.
-The hub will be the future home of community groups and Council’s Meals on Wheels service, currently operating out of Silver Grove, Nunawading.
+The hub is now the home of community groups and Council’s Meals on Wheels service.

 - refurbished heritage school building